bmd7700/top-calculator/README.md

         >> When results are displayed, pressing a new digit should clear the result and start a new calculation.
     > Add a backspace button.
     > Ensure only one decimal point can be entered at a time.

+    >>Objective for today: harvest user input from buttons